AJnsm/Stator/docs/documentation.md

 This should run over 20 unit tests.
 Compiling the `numba` estimation function can take a few minutes.
 Running all tests takes around 5 minutes on a 2018 Macbook Pro (2.9 GHz 6-Core Intel Core i9, 16GB memory).

 ## Integration tests
-**These are tests I used in the development, but require some dependencies.**
+**These are tests I use during development, but require some dependencies.**
 The `integration tests` directory contains a bash script `runTests.py` that generates 100k states from a nearest neighbour Ising model, using the `magneto` simulation software, and estimates the 1st and 2nd order interactions.
 This is already done, and all generated files are located in the same directory.
 Running

 ```bash